icosa-foundation/icosa-godot-addon/README.md

 3. Open your project in Godot 4.5 or newer (Forward+ renderer is recommended, matching the demo project settings).
 4. In the **Project > Project Settings > Plugins** tab, enable the **Icosa Gallery** plugin.

-The plugin registers additional file extensions for `.ico`, `.icns`, and Icosa download bundles so the filesystem dock recognizes them when the plugin is active.

 ## Usage

 1. After enabling the plugin, switch to the **Icosa Gallery** main screen tab that appears alongside the 3D, 2D, and Script editors.
 2. Use the **Search** tab to look for assets.
 Apply filters such as curated assets, formats, triangle count, and ordering to refine results.
 3. Click a thumbnail to open it in its own tab or duplicate it as a preview.
 Open multiple search tabs or asset previews as needed.
-4. Select an asset to queue downloads; files are saved under `res://addons/icosa_downloads/{asset_name}_{asset_id}` so referenced textures stay linked in the glTF.
+4. Select an asset to queue downloads; files are saved under `res://addons/icosa_downloads/{asset_name}_{asset_id}` by default, so referenced textures stay linked in the glTF.
+This can be changed in the settings menu.
 5. Sign in through the **Login** tab to sync your Icosa account.
 Enter the device code in a browser, then return to Godot to fetch your profile, personal uploads, and liked assets.
-6. Add up to two DirectionalLight3D nodes (or place them in the `icosa_lights` group) to drive Icosa brush shader uniforms automatically; the plugin keeps the global shader parameters in sync each frame.

 ## Hardcoded filters

 1. By default, public assets are only returned if they have Creative Commons licenses that allow remixing
-2. The Icosa Gallery HTTP API reco mmends which formats are most suitable for each format.
-If it suggests multiple formats, we pick the first one but prefer glTF2 over OBJ and FBX.
+2. The Icosa Gallery HTTP API recommends which formats are most suitable for each format.
+If it suggests multiple formats, we pick the first one but prefer **glTF 2.0** over OBJ and FBX.

 ## Roadmap